 - At this stage, your egg mixture should be thouroughly heated.
 Pour the heated egg mixture back into the pot's remaining cream mixture while whisking constantly.
 Return your custard base to the stovetop and set over medium heat.
 Heat the mixture back to 180°Fahrenheit (82° celsius) or until the custard base thickly coats the back of a spoon.
 Remove from heat.

-- Stir in vanilla extract and bourbon, if using.
+- Stir in vanilla extract, salt and bourbon, if using.
 Cover the mixture with plastic wrap directly on the custard's surface, to prevent a skin from forming.
 Chill the Vanilla Bean Ice Cream Base completely (at least 4 hours or, preferably, overnight) before straining or churning.

 - Strain the Vanilla Bean Ice Cream Base through a fine mesh strainer to remove the vanilla bean pod and any lumps.
 (Be sure to use a rubber spatula to scrape all of the settled vanilla bean seeds back into the mixture.)